Portfolio Loan Interest Rates and Guidelines

 There are always small differences, but for the most part, traditional financing options follow the same basic rules.

 Another common trait of a portfolio loan is that it is sold through, or to a private investor.
-Traditional home loans can be bundled together and sold on the secondary market as mortgage backed securities.

 The word portfolio indicates that the loan is held in the portfolio of a private investor, in their investment portfolio.
 Because a portfolio loan is being serviced by a private investor, these loans are reviewed and approved by an underwriter, not an automated software system.